Mohammad-shkir7/CoffeKing/README.md

 #### 2. How can your insights drive business decisions?
   My insights and recommendations will guide CoffeeKing to adopt highly-rated restaurant features and attract additional customers.

-#### Questions
+#### 3.Questions
-  1- What are the fundamental features a restaurant must have to achieve success (high rating)?
-  3- What are the specific types of food that successful restaurants specialize in?
+  i- What are the fundamental features a restaurant must have to achieve success (high rating)? ii- What are the specific types of food that successful restaurants specialize in?

-#### Hypotheses
+#### 4.Hypotheses
-  1- Pay with credit card, Wi-Fi, long open hours and suitable for kids are essential features in successful restaurant.
-  2- Most successful restaurants specialize in burgers and pizza.
+  i- Pay with credit card, Wi-Fi, long open hours and suitable for kids are essential features in successful restaurant. ii- Most successful restaurants specialize in burgers and pizza.

 #### A summary of the different descriptive statistics you looked at.